yrahul3910/journal/README.md

 ## `css` and `js`
 The `css` and `js` folders have the files for third-party libraries used.
 This avoids the need for the user to have an Internet connection.
-* Bootstrap and Metro UI CSS provide the styling for the page.
+* Metro UI CSS provides the styling for the page.
 * `default.css`, `default.date.css`, `picker.js`, and `picker.date.js` are the `pickadate.js` datepicker library used in the Add Entry dialog.
 * jQuery is used for event handling and DOM manipulation.
 * `index.css` contains custom styling used in the app.